gymnasium/gym-eleventy/README.md

 ### Getting Started
 Once installed, there are two ways to get this running, depending on your needs.

-1. Default: running without netlify-cli, in which case you'd just run:
+#### 1. Default
+Just run:
 ```
 npm run dev
 ```
 The server will be available at [http://localhost:4040](http://localhost:4040).

-2. Specialized (for running in parallel with Tutor): this approach uses netlify-cli, which has the advantage of serving up relevant CORS headers, redirects, etc. This useful for running locally in parallel with other applications (such as the Tutor distribution of Open edX).
+#### 2. Running in Parallel with Tutor

+This approach uses netlify-cli, which has the advantage of serving up relevant CORS headers, redirects, etc. This useful for running locally in parallel with other applications (such as the Tutor distribution of Open edX).
 ```
 npm run local
 ```